 To define these key software development stages, we use the term software product development lifecycle.
 Its primary goal is to ensure the efficient and timely delivery of a high-quality digital solution that meets the market demand.

-In addition, the clearly defined software development process gives both customer and the software development team a better understanding of the project objectives and deliverables for each software development step.
+In addition, the clearly defined software development process gives both the customer and the software development team a better understanding of the project objectives and deliverables for each software development step.

 Finally, the software development process will help customers establish transparent communication with the software development team.
 The joint efforts of both parties will lead to the successful launch of a high-quality digital product.